ufs-community/ufs-srweather-app/docs/UsersGuide/source/DefineWorkflow.rst

 The ``tasks`` Subsection
 ========================

 ``taskgroups``: This entry is not a standard Rocoto entry.
 It defines a set of files that will be included to build a workflow from predefined groups of tasks.
-The supported groups are included under parm/wflow for the SRW App, but the paths can point to any location on your local disk.
+The supported groups are included under ``parm/wflow`` for the SRW App, but the paths can point to any location on your local disk.
 The resulting order of the tasks will be in the same order as defined in this list.
 The syntax for the “include” is included as a Jinja2 filter.

 ``task_*``: This is a section header to add a task.
 The task name will be whatever the section key has defined after the first underscore.
-For example “task_run_fcst” will be named “run_fcst” in the resulting workflow.
+For example, “task_run_fcst” will be named “run_fcst” in the resulting workflow.
 More information about defining a task is included :ref:`below <defining_tasks>`.

 ``metatask_*``: This is a section header to add a metatask.
 The metatask name will be whatever the section key has defined after the first underscore.
 For example “metatask_run_ensemble” will be named “run_ensemble” in the resulting workflow.
 More information about defining a metatask is included :ref:`below <defining_metatasks>`.